Welcome to Empowered Recovery Center

 If you or someone you know is struggling, then there are a range of treatment options that can help you take your first steps to recovery.

-After a detox, you will receive addiction treatment on an outpatient or inpatient basis.
-You will receive individual therapy, group therapy, stress management, and medication-assisted treatment here.
-These techniques have been proven to support clients in working toward a sober and healthy future.
+After finding a rehab program, you will receive addiction treatment on an outpatient or inpatient basis.
+You will receive individual therapy, group therapy, stress management, medication-assisted treatment and more.
+These techniques have been proven to support patients in working toward a sober and healthy future.

-At Empowered Recovery, we understand that drug addiction differs for everyone.
-We offer a holistic healing experience delivered by our team of medical experts.
-Our treatment options include:
+At our Atlanta rehab center, we understand that drug addiction differs for everyone.
+We offer well-rounded recovery experience delivered by our team of experts.
+Our addiction therapy options include:

-Our programs focus on long-term recovery to help you get back to living a sober and happy lifestyle.
+Our addiction rehab programs focus on long-term recovery to help you get back to living a sober and happy lifestyle.

 It’s time to reclaim your life